Samdney/research-sites/README.md

 Search for peer-reviewed journals, articles, book chapters and open access content.

 * [http://citeseerx.ist.psu.edu/index](http://citeseerx.ist.psu.edu/index)
-CiteSeerx is an evolving scientific literature digital library and search engine that has focused primarily on the literature in computer and information science.
+CiteSeerX is an evolving scientific literature digital library and search engine that has focused primarily on the literature in computer and information science.

 ## Classifications